bczernecki/climate/README.md

 install.packages("climate")
 ```

-It is highly recommended to install the most up-to-date development version of **climate** from [GitHub](https://github.com/bczernecki/climate) with:
+It is also possible to install the most up-to-date development version of **climate** from [GitHub](https://github.com/bczernecki/climate) with:

 ``` r
 library(remotes)